-- For issues with UA-provided hardware and software, see the Office of Information Technology’s page.
+- For issues with UA-provided hardware and software, contact the Office of Informational Technology.

-- If it is an issue with classroom technologies, filing a ticket with email@example.com means your problem will be resolved across campus!
+- If you experience an issue with classroom technology, file a ticket with email@example.com to have the problem resolved across campus.

-- If you call the Faculty Resource Center, a human will answer the phone.
+- If you call the Center for Instructional Technology, a human will answer the phone.
 A good conversation will happen where you can talk through the technology issue.
 More often than not, a solution will appear!

 - From your cell phone: (205) 348-5454